CZ-NIC/knot/doc/man_keymgr.rst

   Imports a BIND-style key into KASP database (converting it to PEM format).
   Takes one argument: path to BIND key file (private or public, but both MUST exist).

+**import-pub** *BIND_pubkey_file*
+  Imports a public key into KASP database.
+This key won't be rollovered nor used for signing.
+  Takes one argument: path to BIND public key file.

 **import-pem** *PEM_file* [*arguments*...]
   Imports a DNSSEC key from PEM file.
 The key parameters (same as for the generate action) need to be specified (mainly algorithm, timers...) because they are not contained in the PEM format.